Financial Planning -> Save Money -> Credit Cards & Compound Interest

 If you only make a partial payment (such as the minimum payment due), the credit card company goes back to the purchase date to start charging you interest.
 Credit card interest rates are very high, so the balance owing can increase quickly.
-If you fall behind in your monthly payments, you will be paying interest on your interest.
+If you fall behind in your monthly payments, you will be paying compound interest, which is interest on your interest.

 Once you get to this point, you are in serious financial difficulty, and you should take steps to correct the situation immediately.
 If you don't act quickly, your situation just gets worse and worse.
 Some remedies:

 Sometimes credit card companies will offer clients the opportunity to skip a monthly payment.
 However, they will continue to charge you high interest rates during this time.
 Do not skip a payment.

 Use Loan and Mortgage Calculator to see how much faster you can pay off your credit card debt by increasing your monthly payment.